kitihounel/pb/deployment.md

 This document describes the steps to deploy the app on an Apache server.

+## TODO

+- Find a way to store default user in the db without using the `--seed` option when running the database migrations the first time.
+See `htpasswd` command and `sqlite3`.
+See if there is `bcrypt` function in SQL.

 ## Clone the Repository

 The app will be installed in `/srv/apache/pb`.